l0wigh/Fluorite/EVO2.md

     - https://specifications.freedesktop.org/wm-spec/1.3/

 # BUG
-- [ ] Cursor Warp doesn't occur when coming from an empty monitor
-- [ ] Floating windows doesn't move to the right spot when swapping monitors
 - [ ] Find a way to verify certains values
     - fl_hdn
-- [ ] No refocus of fullscreen monitors when moving mouse
-- [ ] Sending windows to a fullscreen workspace might lead to issues
-    - Disable fullscreen ?
 - [ ] Ghidra floating window, not nicely placed and focus + warp...

 # CLEAN